 * my parents just celebrated their fifty-third anniversary, which is a bit of a shame because my dad has the perfect fish photo for a bumble profile…

 my son does too… but i think he has to wait until he is eighteen to sign up.

-** a bumble tragedy… bumble follows you around so when i came home to california for the holidays, bumble told me i had new “bees” in my “like" queue. i proceeded to peruse them with my son (inappropriate?) he LOVES looking at them all and weighing in… “that one is too old for you, mama. try that one, mama - he looks rich! ooh, that one has cute daughters - go out with him!” per usual, there were A LOT of frogs… and then there was one shining candidate that stuck out like a phoenix, rising up from the ashes of middle aged dating sadness. he practically had a halo and i think i heard angels singing as i scrolled through his adorable photos (NO fish, or sporty costumes or shirtless bathroom selfies) and read his sweet, straightforward bio. i have NEVER been excited to meet someone i’ve seen on bumble… at best, i think, “maybe…” but this one gave me hope. “brian” was in marin, but went to CU… i couldn’t really tell whether he lived in california or colorado and i honestly didn’t care, i was so excited. theo was too and grabbed the phone from me to get a better look. tragically, that grab (that i see in slow motion in my mind accompanied by a munchesque scream) swiped him LEFT and POOF he was gone… completely deleted. we were all a bit devastated, lucy saying, “THEO… that could have been my stepdad!” we even tried going through the gen pop to see if he was still in there, but there was no sign of him. sigh… what would jane do about THIS?
+** a bumble tragedy… bumble follows you around so when i came home to california for the holidays, bumble told me i had new “bees” in my “like" queue. i proceeded to peruse them with my son (inappropriate?) he LOVES looking at them all and weighing in… “that one is too old for you, mama. try that one, mama - he looks rich! ooh, that one has cute daughters - go out with him!” per usual, there were A LOT of frogs… and then there was one shining candidate that stuck out like a phoenix, rising up from the ashes of middle aged dating sadness. he practically had a halo and i think i heard angels singing as i scrolled through his adorable photos (NO fish, or sporty costumes or shirtless bathroom selfies) and read his sweet, straightforward bio. i have NEVER been excited to meet someone i’ve seen on bumble… at best, i think, “maybe…” but this one gave me hope. i was super excited… theo was too and grabbed the phone from me to get a better look. tragically, that grab (that i see in slow motion in my mind accompanied by a munchesque scream) swiped him LEFT and POOF he was gone… completely deleted. we were all a bit devastated, lucy saying, “THEO… that could have been my stepdad!” we even tried going through the gen pop to see if he was still in there, but there was no sign of him. sigh… what would jane do about THIS?